alexs2112/University-Notes/2023-Winter/ARKY328/27 - Roman Empire 2.md

 	 - Small farmsteads mostly better suited for smaller patches of arable land
  - With Rome: Villas appear in regions with largest and most fertile lands (several plains)
  - Middle and lower classes declined, small plots disappear, others in the hands of the rich
  - Possible the landscape wasn't entirely controlled by villa elites.
-Poor farmers working villa estates along with their own smaller plots of land (commuter-farming) is archaeologically invisible)
+Poor farmers working villa estates along with their own smaller plots of land (commuter-farming) is archaeologically invisible
  - Villas in Macedon see major wave of construction in second century CE
-	 - New villas more modest in size with standard ROman features, decorated with opus sectile and opus signium
+	 - New villas more modest in size with standard Roman features, decorated with opus sectile and opus signium
  - Villas around mountainous Epirus (pastoral+livestock based) see wave of construction from 1st-3rd centuries
  - Greek villas use Italian-style decoration (b+w mosaics, opus spicatum floors) but often built as Greek-style corridor farmhouses more often than the atrium or peristyle villas of Italy